Contents

 Qtrade Direct Investing

-With Qtrade you may have to pay some account fees.
-How it works is there are some conditions in order to maintain the $0 fees.
-If those conditions aren’t met then you may have to pay $25 per quarter.
-Their trading fees are relatively low though at $6.95 to $8.75 per trade.
-Besides OTC stocks, on Qtrade you can trade:
+With Qtrade, you may have to pay some account fees.
+The way it works is that there are conditions to maintain the $0 fees.
+If those conditions aren’t met, then you may have to pay $25 per quarter.
+Their trading fees are relatively low, though they range from $6.95 to $8.75 per trade.
+Besides OTC stocks, on Qtrade, you can trade:

 • Bonds